 Provisional guides need to observe experienced guides before as well as complete the course they can start guiding.
 The observation section of the training can begin during or after the course in the fall term.
 For Winter Open House attendees who are waiting until the fall to take the training course, the observation can begin prior to the course.
 Trainees are expected to be able to do at least one adult tour independently within a year of completing the course.
 Once you have completed the training phase, you will be expected to commit to volunteering the equivalent of two days per month (or more if you want to).

 What does a volunteer guide do?

-There are different guiding opportunities at the museum, including the activity-based school program for children in elementary schools, booked tours for older ESL students and other groups, and summer or weekend guiding of tourists (adults and children).
+There are different guiding opportunities at the museum, including the activity-based school program for children in elementary schools, booked tours for older English as a second language, students and other groups, and summer or weekend guiding of tourists (adults and children).
 There are also special activities for the public during spring break and the Christmas holidays and on Montreal Museums Day.

 How do I get to the museum by public transit?

-The closest metro station is Champs de Mars.
-When you exit the station, follow the signs for Vieux-Montréal (Old Montreal).
+The closest metro station is Champ de Mars.
+When you exit the station, follow the signs for Old Montréal.
 Both the number 14 and 129 bus also pass on Notre Dame Street.